Karivool/okpizza/docs/production_readme.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.
+The next steps for OKPizza are outlined below.

 ### Search

-Searching notes is a standard feature of Evernote.
+Searching notes is a standard feature of OKCupid.
 I plan to utilize the Fuse.js library to create a fuzzy search of notes and notebooks.
 This search will look go through tags, note titles, notebook titles, and note content.

 ### Direct Messaging

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+Although this is less essential functionality, I also plan to implement messaging between OKPizza users.
+To do this, I will use WebRTC so that notifications of messages happens seamlessly.   -->